 - 1. Please provide any additional information and/or comment(s) you may have on the above-mentioned allegations. - 2.
 Please provide information as to whether your company has undertaken human rights due diligence steps, as set out in the United Nations Guiding Principles on Business and Human Rights, to identify, prevent, mitigate, and account for human rights abuses caused by or contributed to through your own activities, or directly linked to your operations, products or services by your business relationships.
-This includes the exercise of adequate oversight and human rights due diligence across your supply chains in order to prevent and mitigate impact on the enjoyment of human rights of Uyghur and other minority workers, including their right to freedom of movement and protection from forced labour, trafficking in persons and other contemporary forms of slavery.
+This includes the negative impact that your company could have caused, or contributed to, on the enjoyment of human rights of the Uyghur and other minority workers, including the right to freedom of movement and protection from forced labour and other contemporary forms of slavery.

-- 3. Please explain what monitoring and evaluation systems your company has in place to ensure the effectiveness of human rights due diligence steps taken to mitigate and prevent human rights abuses, including forced labour, trafficking in persons other contemporary forms of slavery as described in this letter and other related human rights violations, throughout your business operations.
-In particular, please provide information on whether your company has put in place "cascading" requirements that reach down to your suppliers, such as human rights risk assessments that would cover all tiers of suppliers as recommended in the 2018 report of the Working Group to the General Assembly. - 4.
-Please explain what measures have been adopted to ensure that staff of your company as well as your business partners have adequate awareness, knowledge and tools to identify and report human rights abuses, including those alleged in the present letter, throughout your operations. - 5.
-Please explain what concrete steps have been taken by your company to exercise leverage, in line with the UN Guiding Principles, in your business relationships to prevent and mitigate human rights abuses committed by businesses employing workers belonging to Uyghur and other minorities. - 6.
-Please provide information on whether your company has reported any such alleged human rights abuses in the present letter to relevant authorities, including in countries where your company is incorporated or domiciled.
-Moreover, what steps has your company taken, or is considering to take, to avoid potential complicity in such alleged business related human rights abuses? - 7.
-Please advise how your company provides for, or cooperates in the remediation of adverse impact on human rights of Uyghur and other minority workers through legitimate processes if it has caused or contributed to such impact.
-This may include establishing or participating in effective operational-level grievance mechanisms.
-Please provide specific information about any procedures in place to ensure participation of workers and their representatives in the establishment and operationalization of such mechanisms.
+- 3. Please explain what monitoring and evaluation systems your company has in place to ensure the effectiveness of human rights due diligence steps taken to mitigate and prevent forced labour, trafficking in persons, other contemporary forms of slavery and other related human rights violations in your business operations. - 4.
+Kindly explain what measures have been taken to ensure that your company's staff are equipped with adequate awareness, knowledge and tools to identify and report human rights abuses, particularly those described in this letter. - 5.
+Please provide information on whether your company has reported any such alleged human rights abuses to the law enforcement authorities in China.
+Furthermore, please explain if and how your company ensures that reports about contemporary forms of forced labour, slavery, trafficking in persons, and other relevant human rights abuses, are shared with the relevant national authorities. - 6.
+Please provide information, if any, on cooperation your company may have had with local civil society actors and/or relevant state authorities to ensure that your company's grievance mechanism are aligned with the national mechanism to address such business related human rights violations. - 7.
+Please advise how your company provides for, or cooperates in the remediation of adverse impact on human rights of Uyghur and other minority workers through legitimate processes, if it has caused or contributed to such impact.
+This may include establishing or participating in effective operational-level grievance mechanisms Please provide specific information about any procedures in place to ensure participation of workers and their representatives in the establishment and operationalization of such mechanisms.